fw-pfrieger/TeamTree/README.md

 To overcome this hurdle, I have come up with the **TeamTree analysis**, further referred to as **TTA**.
 This approach provides **new visuals and measures to explore a field of Science & Technology based on relevant publications.**
-For various reasons, I have implemented TTA using the open source programming langugage R.
+For "historic" reasons, I have implemented TTA using the open source programming langugage R.

-This repository contains the R code that implements the current version of TTA plus PubMed publications and TTA-derived data for an exemplary field to illustrate the approach.
+This repository contains the R code to run TTA plus PubMed publications and TTA-derived data for an exemplary field (Circadian Clock) to illustrate the approach as outlined in my article, which is currently under review.

 ## Installation
 To run the TeamTree analysis on the exemplary field of research, you need to